coatyio/coaty-js/docs/man/developer-guide.md

 Use the `unpublishMulticastDnsServices` function to stop publishing of mDNS services when the Coaty service exits.

-Use the `findMulticastDnsService`, `findMqttBrokerService`, and `findWampRouterService` functions in a Coaty agent component to discover a published mDNS service (see examples below).
+Use the `findMulticastDnsService`, `findMqttBrokerService`, and `findWampRouterService` functions in a Coaty agent to discover a published mDNS service (see examples below).

 > Note that multicast DNS discovery can only resolve host names within an IP subnet.
 > If you need discovery of broker connection information across subnets, host the